 We are more alike, my friends, than we are unalike. ― Maya Angelou, The Complete Collected Poems

-This past weekend, we stumbled upon a kids surfing competition.
-Initially, I was thinking of how different it was from the soccer Sunday’s of my past life.
-Parents were bikini clad and shirtless, watching their kids on a world class surf break, eating tropical fruit.
+This past weekend, we stumbled upon kids surfing competition.
+Initially, I was thinking of how different it was from soccer Sunday’s of my past life.
+Parents were bikini-clad and shirtless, watching their kids on a world-class surf break, eating tropical fruit.
 I had flashbacks to bundling my kids in every layer we owned as we ventured to community fields, passing dripping apple trees on crisp fall days.
 I could not help but think of home and how far away it felt standing on the North Shore.
-As the time passed, something magical happened …
+As time passed, something magical happened …

 We watched parents try to coach from the “sidelines,” their voices muffled by the breaking waves.

 Grandparents sat in camping chairs under sports tents bouncing passing toddles on their knees.